 Ofcom dismissed the argument about photographs being the primary purpose:

-audiovisual material.
-Whilst the large volume of non-TV like material available demonstrated that the Service sought to make use of still images as well as video in providing its service, Ofcom nevertheless considered that the catalogue of a significant
+providing audiovisual material.
+Whilst the large volume of non-TV like material available demonstrated that the Service sought to make use of still images as well as video in providing its service, Ofcom nevertheless considered that the catalogue

 So Ofcom ruled that Frankie and Friends was in fact subject to ATVOD censorship.